Please wait while the search results are loading...

 However, many states are reining in their net metering allowances, as some observers believe these property owners are gaining unfair advantage, while many electric utilities claim that they are being forced to overpay for the power—thus driving up the total electric bill of all customers who do not happen to own solar panels.
 (That is, forcing all other electric customers to subsidize solar panel owners.)
 While net metering is often remaining in place, state legislatures are, in many cases, cutting the rates that utilities must pay to buy the excess power.

 In May 2018, California became the first U.S. state to require solar panels on all new homes.
 Starting in 2020, residential buildings of up to three stories, including single family homes and condominiums, must be equipped with solar panels.
-By late 2020, solar power accounted for 15.43% of the state’s electricity supply.
+California had so much installed solar power by 2025 that its electric grid was not always able to absorb and carry the available electricity.
+Residential installation growth may plateau or decline as the financial incentives have declined.
+By 2025, California obtained more than half of its electricity from renewables such as solar.

 Europe has been quick to install rooftop systems due to generous government subsidies (however, some governments have cut those subsidies as part of recent austerity programs).
 Germany leads the world in rooftop installations.
 However, this renewable energy is driving total energy costs significantly higher.
 The German government’s subsidies for wind and solar power were cut, resulting in skyrocketing electric power prices for consumers.

-Germany has announced plans to wind down all of its nuclear power plants over the mid-term.
+Germany wound down all of its nuclear power plants as of 2023.
 However, traditional coal- and gas-fired power plants are still required in large numbers, particularly since neither wind nor solar can be counted on for full time output.
 Likewise, only traditional power plants can be called on to fill surges in need during peak periods of demand.
 The entire world is attempting to learn from Germany's grand experiment.
 Meanwhile, German consumers are suffering higher prices and Germany's carbon output has not decreased to the extent expected.
+The country is investing in what may become one of the world’s first nuclear fusion plants, which may be completed by 2040.

 In the UK, solar capacity has skyrocketed.
 In 2010, capacity was under 100 megawatts.
-By late 2023, the UK had 14 terawatt hours of solar capacity, according to Carbon Brief.
+By late 2025, the UK had more than 21 gigawatts of solar capacity, according to Carbon Brief.

 Internet Research Tip: Solar Power